 The Flow Rate Mystery

-In other words, the high flow from modern baskets isn’t due to the fact that they have low resistance.
+In other words, the high flow from modern baskets isn’t due to the reality that they have low resistance.
 It’s more about how the basket design interacts with the puck itself.
 The holes allow for flow closer to the edge of the puck, and somehow prevent them from getting clogged by coffee particles.
 It’s like a delicate dance between the basket and the coffee.

 Exploring Basket Quality